-Flatiron School puts students and teaching first, which is why we’re the only digital design school in Seattle that provides a money-back guarantee (see details).
-As you compare different schools, we encourage you to ask about outcomes reports, money-back guarantees, and career services — these are the key differentiators that matter most.
+We put students and teaching first, which is why we’re the only digital design school in Seattle that provides a Tuition-back Guarantee (see details).
+As you compare different schools, we encourage you to ask about outcomes reports, tuition-back guarantees, and career services — these are the key differentiators that matter most.

 Digital Certificate Program

 |On-Campus or Remote|